MetPX/sarracenia/doc/Prog.rst

 - **on_post     <script>        (default: post_log)**
 - **on_line     <script>        (default: None)**

-Thisl the first four are sel-evident, the on_line plugin is a bit obscure.
+While the first four are self-evident, the on_line plugin is a bit obscure.
 It is used to parse remote directories listings using sr_poll, as the listing format varies by implementation of the remote server.